 Known as Peru’s celebrity chef who transformed contemporary Peruvian cuisine to its current status, Chef Acurio came out of retirement to lead the Astrid y Gaston kitchen again.
 After learning his craft at Le Cordon Bleu in Paris, Acurio returned to Peru with an unparalleled expertise in international cuisine, set on opening a Peruvian restaurant.
 With this gift, he took Peruvian fare to a gourmet level, Cocina Novoandina.
 And, 40 restaurants worldwide claim his name.
 It seems he is accomplishing his goal to honor Peruvian history and heritage with Peruvian cuisine and ingredients around the world.
 Acurio is also the author of what’s considered to be the best modern book on Peruvian cooking.

-Specializing in native dishes and a creative, yet pricey, ($25 tp $100) criollo-Mediterranean menu, Astrid y Gaston does not disappoint.
-Spicy roasted ribs, seafood from the Andes and robado fish served in miso sauce with crunchy oysters represent popular dishes.
+Specializing in native traditional dishes and a creative, yet pricey, ($25 tp $100) criollo-Mediterranean menu, Astrid y Gaston does not disappoint.
+Spicy roasted ribs, seafood from the Andes and fresh fish served in miso sauce with crunchy oysters represent popular dishes.
 And, the standout dish, Tiradito del Amor, a raw fish dish, blends the Japanese and Peruvian cultures beautifully.

 Casa Moreyra includes a casual bar, event space, botanical garden, and research and development facility.
 High, white ceilings with orange walls welcome food connoisseurs to Astrid y Gaston.
 Tastefully displayed colorful modern art, adds to the character, stylish humor and warm sophistication which keeps patrons coming back.